Khmer language: Geographic distribution and dialects

 Khmer is spoken by some 13 million people in Cambodia, where it is the official language.
 It is also a second language for most of the minority groups and indigenous hill tribes there.
-Additionally there are a million speakers of Khmer native to southern Vietnam (1999 census) and 1.4 million in northeast Thailand (2006).
+Additionally there are a million speakers of Khmer native to southern Vietnam (1999 census) and 1.4 million in east Thailand (2006).

 Khmer dialects, although mutually intelligible, are sometimes quite marked.
 Notable variations are found in speakers from Phnom Penh (Cambodia's capital city), the rural Battambang area, the areas of Northeast Thailand adjacent to Cambodia such as Surin province, the Cardamom Mountains, and southern Vietnam.
 The dialects form a continuum running roughly north to south.
 Standard Cambodian Khmer is mutually intelligible with the others but a Khmer Krom speaker from Vietnam, for instance, may have great difficulty communicating with a Khmer native of Sisaket Province in Thailand.

 The following is a classification scheme showing the development of the modern Khmer dialects.